kvkarthikeya/kvkarthikeya.github.io/README.md

 ---

 ## 📋 About Me
-Graduate student pursuing advanced studies in Computer Science and Engineering with focus on deep learning and computer vision.
-Experienced in full-stack development, machine learning applications, and research.
+Software Engineer at AT&T with focus on deep learning and computer vision.
+Experienced in full-stack development, machine learning applications, and research in 3d computer vision.

 ---